Getting Started with UC-eLinks

 e.
 Review any Request confirmation messages you may receive during the Request process that inform you about local availability of the item(s) or your authorization to use the service.

-6. Click on Ask a Librarian (Figure 6 below) in the full UC-eLinks window to contact a campus librarian with reference or research questions in person, via telephone, email or sometimes via online chat.
+6. Click on Ask a Librarian (Figure 6 below) under the "Get Help" section in the full UC-eLinks menu to contact a campus librarian with reference or research questions in person, via telephone, email or sometimes via online chat.

 Figure 6: Ask a Librarian

 7. Click on Report a problem with UC-eLinks to report problems related to connecting to resources or citation records; see Figure 7.

 If you have problems accessing or using UC-eLinks, you can contact a librarian at your campus with questions about any of the services or processes listed above.
 If you have problems accessing or using CDL collections and services, you may contact the staff of the California Digital Library in one of the following ways.

 For immediate assistance, call the CDL Helpline:

 - Callers with TDD equipment, please call 1-800-735-2929 in California for the telephone relay operator.